Strength of Minibatch Noise in SGD: SGD Noise and Fluctuation in Linear Regression

-This section presents and discusses the cause, shape, and strength of SGD noise and fluctuation for linear regression, which is possibly the only setting where the minibatch noise is exactly solvable.
+This section derives the shape and strength of SGD noise and fluctuation for linear regression; concurrent to our work, \cite{kunin2021rethinking} also studies the same problem but with continuous-time approximation; our result is thus more general.
 To emphasize the message, we discuss the label noise case in more detail.
-The other situations also deserve detailed analysis; we delay such discussion to the appendix due to space constraints. \textbf{Notation}: $S$ denotes the minibatch size. $\mathbf{w}\in \mathbb{R}^D$ is the model parameter viewed in a vectorized form; $\lambda \in \mathbb{R}_+$ denotes a scalar learning rate; when the learning rate takes the form of a preconditioning matrix, we use $\Lambda \in \mathbb{R}^{D\times D}$. $A\in \mathbb{R}^{D\times D}$ denotes the covariance matrix of the input data. $\gamma \in \mathbb{R}$ denotes the weight decay hyperparameter; when the weight decay hyperparameter is a matrix, we write $\Gamma \in \mathbb{R}^{D\times D}$. $\mu$ is the momentum hyperparameter in SGD.
-For two matrices $A, B$, the commutator is defined as $[A, B]:=AB-BA$.
-Other notations are introduced in the context.\footnote{Let us clarify the terminology a little more; throughout this work, the word \textit{fluctuation} refers to $\Sigma$; the word \textit{noise} refers to $C$.
-We use the word \textit{global minimum} to refer to the global minimum of the loss function, i.e., where $L=0$, and a \textit{local minimum} refers to a minimum that has a non-negative loss, i.e., $L\geq 0$.}
+The other situations also deserve detailed analysis; we delay such discussion to the appendix due to space constraints. \textbf{Notation}: $S$ denotes the minibatch size. $\mathbf{w}\in \mathbb{R}^D$ is the model parameter viewed in a vectorized form; $\lambda \in \mathbb{R}_+$ denotes a scalar learning rate; when the learning rate takes the form of a preconditioning matrix, we use $\Lambda \in \mathbb{R}^{D\times D}$. $A\in \mathbb{R}^{D\times D}$ denotes the covariance matrix of the input data.
+When a matrix $X$ is positive semi-definite, we write $X\geq 0$; throughout, we require $\Lambda\geq 0$. $\gamma \in \mathbb{R}$ denotes the weight decay hyperparameter; when the weight decay hyperparameter is a matrix, we write $\Gamma \in \mathbb{R}^{D\times D}$. $\mu$ is the momentum hyperparameter in SGD.
+For two matrices $X, Y$, the commutator is defined as $[X, Y]:=XY-YX$.
+Other notations are introduced in the context.\footnote{We use the word \textit{global minimum} to refer to the global minimum of the loss function, i.e., where $L=0$ and a \textit{local minimum} refers to a minimum that has a non-negative loss, i.e., $L\geq 0$.} The results of this section are numerically verified in Appendix~\ref{app: extra exp}.